 Compare Car Insurance in Spain — 2026 Quotes for Expats

-The fastest English-language guide to comparing car insurance in Spain in 2026 — what to compare, the four cover levels, the big four insurers (Generali, Mapfre, AXA, Allianz, Liberty Seguros), what really drives the price, typical Costa Blanca premiums and how to get a fast like-for-like quote with your UK or Dutch no-claims bonus applied from the first call.
-Written from our Jávea office.
+The fastest English-language guide to comparing car insurance in Spain in 2026.
+What to compare, and the four cover levels.
+The big four insurers: Generali, Mapfre, AXA, Allianz.
+What really drives the price, and typical Costa Blanca premiums.
+Plus how to get a fast like-for-like quote.
+Your UK, EU, Canadian or US no-claims bonus is applied from the first call.
+Written from our Javea office.

 Get a Free Car Insurance Quote →